CodingCampus2/CSharpHometask1/README.md

 "There are 420 people sick with Hlomanda in the city of Virtualiev, 84 of which died"

 ## Clarifications:
 Input variables that contains only numbers should be parsed to floats.
 Numbers, if needed, should be rounded by casting to int.
-(For this task only)
+(For this task only).